rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts/index.md

 #### Server image

 A *server image* is a copy of a server's disk.
-It contains the operating system and all of the installed data and software on the server at the time the image was taken.
-Multiple, identical servers can be created from the same server image through the use of tools such as Auto Scale.
+It contains the operating system and all of the installed data and software on the server at the time you created the image.
+You can create several identical servers from the same server image by using a tool such as Auto Scale.

-A server image can contain only a base operating system installation, which you would use to create a new cloud server before installing software on it, or it can contain all of the software necessary for a server to start operating such as a web server set to respond to HTTP requests.
-A server image does *not* include configuration details such as IP address, server flavor, server networks, or mounted volumes.
-As a result, a given server image can be applied to servers that have different configurations than the primary server from which the image was generated, as long as the instance type has as much or more disk storage as the original instance.
+A server image can contain only a base operating system installation, which you would use to create a new cloud server before installing software on it.
+It can also contain all of the software necessary for a server to start operating, such as a web server set to respond to HTTP requests.
+A server image does *not* include configuration details, such as IP address, server flavor, server networks, or mounted volumes.
+As a result, you can apply a given server image to servers with different configurations than the primary server from which you created the image, as long as the instance type has as much or more disk storage as the original instance.

-When you are configuring an image with software to use with Auto Scale, be sure to use dynamic elements instead of static elements.
+When you configure an image with software to use with Auto Scale, use dynamic elements instead of static elements.
 All of the files on cloned server images are identical, so if you are using hard-coded machine IDs in configuration files on the primary server image, multiple systems will use the same machine ID.
-The server should be set to use DHCP to obtain an IP address and other network parameters.
-The **Rackspace Cloud Monitoring agent** is designed to behave correctly when installed on server images that are using the same configuration file.
+Set up the server to use DHCP to obtain an IP address and other network parameters.
+The **Rackspace Cloud Monitoring agent** behaves correctly when installed on server images that use the same configuration file.

-Server images are available only in the region in which they were generated.
+Server images are available only in the region in which you they were generated.
-Server images can be created so that they update themselves at startup with the newest version of software.
+You can create server images so that they update themselves at startup with the newest software version.
 Or you can create a new image and edit the scaling group to incorporate new software versions.

 #### Server flavor